fakoredeDamilola/ql-student-expenses-ionic/README.md

 1. cd into client and npm Install
 2. cd into server and npm Install
 3. npm start to start server
+4. Open a new terminal window...
-4. cd into client
+5. cd into client
-5. run ionic serve (will open up a page in browser)
+6. run ionic serve (will open up a page in browser)
-6. Home Page has more instructions and overview
+7. Home Page has more instructions and overview

+** You should have 2 terianls running, one for the server, and one for the client...

 ## Deploying